idleberg/php-vite-manifest/README.md

 Usage: `getImports(fileName)`

-Returns imports from the manifest
+Returns imports for a file listed in the manifest

 **Example**